Forklift operation - correct driving and steering

 • 12 km/h when driving near production halls and other plant areas,

-• 6 km/h in factory halls,
+• 6 km/h on factory floors,

 • not exceeding the permissible weight and dimensions of the load transported on the forks;